Black Nerve

 They returned to the Pantheca distrusted and disgraced, but free.
 They served in the wardens, and it was enough for them to believe they might have a place there.
 Then Oosma had a child.

 Edu was taken in accordance with Immolata’s new policy for traitorous clans.
-Ironic, when the ransom brood were ‘traitors’ due to Immolata’s own schemes, but no argument swayed the law.
+Ironic, when the ransom brood were ‘traitors’ due to Immolata’s own schemes, but no argument could sway the law.

 Oosma’s example taught the rest to keep their offspring cloaked in secrecy.